-Figure 122.
+Figure 118.
 Removing the keyboard

-1. Open the latch and disconnect the keyboard cable and keyboard backlight cable (for computers that are shipped with a keyboard backlight) from the touchpad.
-2. Remove the 22 screws (M2x2.5) that secure the keyboard and keyboard bracket to the palm-rest assembly.
+1. Open the latch and disconnect the keyboard cable and keyboard backlight cable (for computers shipped with a keyboard backlight) from the touchpad.
+2. Remove the 24 screws (M2x2.5) and a screw (M1.6x1.4) that secure the keyboard and keyboard bracket to the palm-rest assembly.
 3. Remove the screw (M2x2) that secures the keyboard and keyboard bracket to the palm-rest assembly.
 4. Remove the keyboard and keyboard support bracket from the palm-rest assembly.
 5. Remove the six screws (M1.2x1.5) that secure the keyboard to the palm-rest assembly.
 6. Remove the keyboard from the keyboard bracket.